asean-rssa/tf_azure_deployment/adb-trino-delta-connector/README.md

 ## Overall Architecture:
 <img src="../charts/trino-delta-connector.png" width="600">

-Narratives: Databricks workspace is deployed into a VNet, the VNet has 4 subnets: 2 for databricks, 1 for sql server (external metastore), 1 for Trino vm.
+Narratives: Databricks workspace is deployed into a VNet, the VNet has 3 subnets: 2 for databricks, 1 for Trino vm.
 We use Databricks to create external tables and put data on ADLS, and configure Trino to use delta connector to read delta tables.
+This folder currently has no hive services, and Trino setup is not complete.
+This can be completed in the future when there are actual requests on Trino-Delta connector projects.
+Project on hold for now.

 ## Execution Steps:
 ### Step 1: